Zaghdraiya

-Zaghdraiya (also Zeghdrâya, Zoghedraya, Zghedraia.
-Arabic: زغدرايا) is a town in the South Governorate in Lebanon.
+Zaghdraiya (Arabic: زغدرايا) is a municipality in the South Governorate in Lebanon.
 It is located southeast of Sidon.
 The village is bordered with a number of villages/towns like Darb es Sim, Maghdouche, Miye ou Miye.
-It has a very small population and is mainly formed of very few houses and a lot of agricultural space.
+It has a small population and is mainly formed by a few houses and little agricultural space.

-The word Zaghdraiya means "castle" or "fortress" possibly due to the fact that the village is surrounded by hill tops in almost every direction.
+The word Zaghdraiya means "castle" or "fortress" possibly because the village is surrounded by hill tops in almost every direction.

 History

 In 1875, Victor Guérin found it to be a village of 150 Metualis, who planted figs and olives in the environment.